infiniflow/ragflow/api/python_api_reference.md

 #### limit: `int`

 The maximum number of documents to retrieve.
 Defaults to `1024`.
-A value of `-1` indicates that all documents should be returned.

 #### orderby: `str`